halfow/VHDL-component/README.md

 `[_.]hdl_checker.config` "builder", need to match the simulator used

 # Component Description
-Write component documentation here use `src/Design_Description.md` for more indepth design Descripe your tests under `test/Teset_Description.md`
+Write component documentation here.
+Use `src/Design_Description.md` for more indepth design.
+Descripe your tests under `test/Teset_Description.md`